Are you a spiritual seeker who aspires to be enlightened by ancient wisdom? Here are 5 life lessons from Buddha that will change your life.

 Without light, we along with our vision would remain plunged in eternal darkness.
 Similarly, only love has the power to extinguish or at least minimize the magnitude of hatred prevailing in our world.
 The universal love and brotherhood is the only weapon that can vanquish the demon of hatred and bring forth the glory days of harmony and compassion.

 But as long as we keep fighting hatred with more hatred, the world will see more violence and destruction on scales unimaginable.
-It is similar to how wind fuels the fire to spread, as opposed to water that puts it off permanently.
+It is similar to how wind fuels the fire to spread, as opposed to the water that puts it off permanently.

 Lesson 2: Living In The Present